conversationai/perspectiveapi/api_reference.md

 For more details on how these were trained, see the [Toxicity and sub-attribute annotation guidelines](https://github.com/conversationai/conversationai.github.io/blob/master/crowdsourcing_annotation_schemes/toxicity_with_subattributes.md).

+#### Toxicity moels in Spanish, French and German

+The following models are our first non-English TOXICITY models.
+Only use these if you are interested in testing an experimental model and are willing to change your code once the production models are available.
+These models are experimental and have not been tested as thoroughly as their English counterparts.

+TOXICITY_EXPERIMENTAL
+SEVERE_TOXICITY_EXPERIMENTAL
+PROFANITY_EXPERIMENTAL
+IDENTITY_ATTACK_EXPERIMENTAL
+INSULT_EXPERIMENTAL
+THREAT_EXPERIMENTAL

+Please refer to the rest of the documentation bellow to appropriately set the language fields in your request.

+#### New York Times moderation models

 The following experimental models were trained on New York Times data tagged by their moderation team.